DanielCiccC/DanielCiccC.github.io/FINM3405/notes/tutorial4.md

 - An option is out-of-the-money (OTM)  if the spot price is "not in the holder's favour" meaning $S < K$ for call and $S > K$ for puts

-### 6. What is the diff erence between writing an option naked vs covered?
+### 6. What is the difference between writing an option naked vs covered?

 - Naked means writing them with "Nothing backing them".
 Contrasting this with covered options: